jkeger/arctic/README.md

 Python wrapper
 --------------
-After compiling the Cython, the `arcticpy` python module can be imported and used as normal. `test/test_arcticpy.py` contains some tests and basic examples.
+After compiling the Cython, the `arcticpy` python module can be imported and used as normal. `test/test_arcticpy.py` contains some tests and a basic example.

 The wrapper is organised internally as follows:
 *python* --> *Cython* --> *C++ wrapper* --> *core library*.